awsdocs/aws-iot-docs/developerguide/thing-registry.md

 ```

 **Note**
-We do not recommend using personally identifiable information in your thing names\.
+We don't recommend using personally identifiable information in your thing names\.

 ## List things<a name="list-things"></a>